coecms/conda-envs/README.md

 2. Update the module aliases by editing the file `/g/data3/hh5/public/modules/conda/.modulerc`.
 Increase the versions in the file to the new 'stable' and 'unstable' versions

 3. Remove the oldest environment by moving the environment directory in `/g/data3/hh5/public/apps/miniconda3/envs` into the `archive` subdirectory (this should be possible for a hh5 admin regardless of who owns the environment) and asking the environment owner to delete it.

+### Module files

+The module files for conda environments should be symbolic links to a copy of modules/.common.v2 in this repository's master branch.
+This script will load a conda environment based on the name of the symbolic link.

+.common.v2 works by activating the conda environment in a clean shell (using `env -i`), printing out all of the environment variables, then parsing that printed output.
+This means that any special activation scripts used by the conda environment will still be run.

+The module also sets the default user environment directory to the directory /short/$PROJECT/$USER/conda.
+Users can override this in a configuration file, see the conda docs.